opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 29     PPE was also ordered to pay Kori $3,200 as costs incidental to the application for disclosure of documents.

 30     PPE contended that whatever may have happened in the past, Kori “admitted” liability on the manpower claim on the second day of the trial on 19 October 2017 and that the latter should thus be liable for the costs of this head of claim.
 However, Kori rightly pointed out that there was no admission of liability on its part and what was recorded by the court on that day was a “settlement” of the claim for manpower costs.
-This is confirmed by the record of the proceedings on the second day of the trial,[\[note: 1\]](#Ftn_1) which is as follows:
+This is confirmed by the record of the proceedings on the second day of the trial,[^1] which is as follows:

 <table align="left" cellpadding="0" cellspacing="0" class="Judg-2" frame="none" pgwide="1"><colgroup><col width="29.46%"> <col width="70.54%"> </colgroup><tbody><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Kori’s counsel:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">… Before we resume cross-examination, we would just wish to record the agreement between the parties on certain aspects of the claim.
 Firstly, with regard to the manpower claim, it has been agreed between the parties that the defendant … agrees to pay a sum of $236,731.48 to the plaintiffs in respect of that claim and this takes into account the claim and payments previously made.
 There’s also the issue of the counterclaim for the debit note.
 And for that, the ... plaintiff has confirmed that they are conceding the sum of $543.73.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">PPE’s counsel:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Your Honour, I confirm that <em>settlement</em> on the manpower claim and the <em>settlement</em> on the counterclaim in respect of the administrative fees.</p></td></tr><tr><td align="left" class="" colspan="2" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">[emphasis added]</p></td></tr></tbody></table>